jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Basics.md

 The method is the type of request you send to the server.
 You can choose from these five types below:

-- GET - used to get a resource from a server.
+- **GET** - used to get a resource from a server.
-- POST - used to create a new resource on a server.
+- **POST** - used to create a new resource on a server.
-- PUT - used to update a resource on a server.
+- **PUT** - used to update a resource on a server.
+It updates the entire resource, effectively replacing it.
-- PATCH - also used to update a resource on a server.
+- **PATCH** - also used to update a resource on a server.
+It updates only part of the data of the resource.
-- DELETE - used to delete a resource from a server.
+- **DELETE** - used to delete a resource from a server.

 ### The Headers